ketsp8ce/linux-virtualization-walkthrough/README.md

 # Linux Virtualization: Easy Guide for Absolute Beginners

-Welcome!
-This guide is for **absolute beginners**.
+This guide is for absolute beginners.
 Why am I making this?
-I hope that you will **not make the same mistake as I did** — trying to install Linux on your own machine as a total beginner… and breaking things.
+I hope that you will not make the same mistakes as I did, like trying to install Linux on your own machine as a total beginner… and breaking things.

-If you are curious like me, you might accidentally **delete core metadata** or do something that renders your entire personal computer unable to operate. 😅
+If you are curious like me, you might break something important, like deleting core meta data, rendering you entire personal computer unable to operate.

 This is where **virtual machines (VMs)** come in:

-- You can set one up just to **break it**
-- Do all the things you’ve always wanted to try
+You can set one up, just to break it!
+You can do the things you have always wanted to!
+You can be impulsive, irresponsible, and just try things!
-- Be impulsive, irresponsible, and experiment freely

-I was intimidated by the Linux community for too long — **everyone starts somewhere!**
+I was intimidated by the Linux community for too long (they can be extremely pretentious.
+Try not to let it get to you).

----

 ## 🚀 Required Software